FAIR-CA-indicators/FAIR-CA-indicators.github.io/README.md

 <span style="color:red"> New! </span>

-## Development of FAIR evaluation guidelines : first draft of FAIR indicators adapted to the COMBINE domain
+## Development of FAIR evaluation guidelines :
+The first draft of FAIR indicators adapted to the COMBINE domain is available [here](FAIR_indicators_for_COMBINE/FAIR model indicators_main_13012023.pdf).

 ## Project goals (Oct 2022-Mar2023)
 1. Achieve Community-consensus on FAIR indicators